-10 CAPTCHA Alternatives to Keep Your Site Spam-Free
+10 CAPTCHA Alternatives to Keep Your WordPress Spam-Free

 The Web is made up of billions of websites.
 And in the eyes of spammers, a website is seen as an opportunity.
 In most cases, an opportunity in regards to free product promotion.
 But there are cases where spammers are using their spam software to trying and game search engines and the like.